 What’s more, it’s been confirmed that the average basket values increased to £78 during the month.

-Reflecting on the performance during the month, Tina Spooner, the chief information officer of IMRG, said that while growth in the online clothing sector slowed to a mere nine per cent year-on-year, the average spend for this sector rose six per cent on the same month last year.
+Reflecting on the performance during the month, Tina Spooner, the Chief Information Officer of IMRG, said that while growth in the online clothing sector slowed to a mere 9 per cent year-on-year, the average spend for this sector rose 6 per cent on the same month last year.

 She suggested that this figure is a reflection of retailers discounting less, following a strong performance over the Christmas period.

 “The number of browsers converting to buyers reached the highest levels recorded in the month of January since 2009 and this, together with the 18 per cent annual growth in e-retail sales, appears to be evidence that we are seeing an overall increase in consumer confidence,” Ms Spooner remarked.

 “As we would expect, sales of travel peaked during January, however, the surge of 233 per cent from December is the highest month-on-month performance ever recorded for this sector,” she added.